grafana/tutorials/content/tutorials/create-users-and-teams.md

 ### Exercise

-Graphona has asked you to add a group of early adopters.
+Grafana has asked you to add a group of early adopters.

 | Name              | Email                     | Username          |
 |-------------------|---------------------------|-------------------|